-Application Details 5

-Applicant name in FULL:

-Job title:

-School/Institute:

-Date submitted:

-Yes□ N Name of mento applicable) lo □ r (if

-either of these categories?
-Associate Fellov □ Fellow Yes□ Senior Fellow □ v Yes□ No No□ Yes□ No

-Queen Mary email address: (e.g., mail to: xyz@qmul.ac.uk)

-University username: (e.g., abc123)

-Do you have a QMUL contract (eligibility requirement) Yes□ N lo 🗆

-Principal Fellowship.
-One statement must Yes□ N No 🗆

-comment on how you have influenced the Advocate's practice and one statement must be from an Advocate external to Queen Mary.
+Application Details s Applicant name in FULL: Job title: School/Institute: Date submitted: Have you been mentored during the application process?
+E.g., had discussions around the PSF and your drafting process, shared a draft to get feedback.
+Yes□ No □ Name of mentor (if applicable) Do you already hold fellowship of the HEA in either of these categories?
+Associate Fellow Yes□ No □ Fellow Yes□ No □ Senior Fellow Yes□ No □ Queen Mary email address: (e.g., mail to: xyz@qmul.ac.uk) University username: (e.g., abc123) Do you have a QMUL contract (eligibility requirement) Yes□ No □ Please confirm that you have provided two Advocate Statements recommending you for Principal Fellowship.
+One statement must Yes□ No □ comment on how you have influenced the Advocate's practice and one statement must be from an Advocate external to Queen Mary.
 Your application is incomplete without these.

-Context and leadership statement (no more than 500 words) ESEI (no more than 12 entries, with no more Yes□ N 1o 🗆

-than 150 words per entry)
+Please confirm that your e-portfolio complies Yes□ No □ than 150 words per entry)

 3. Narrated presentation (no more than 15 minutes, and no more than 12 slides + 2 slides for references) Are you happy for your anonymised application to be used as part of training for mentors and reviewers, and to help other applicants understand the requirements of gaining this category of fellowship?
 Yes□ No 🗆 Are you happy for your name to be included on our website if your application is successful?
-Yes□ No 🗆 Would you like your feedback letter to be copied to your mentor?
+Yes□ No □ Would you like your feedback letter to be copied to your mentor?
 Yes□ No □